aslan011/quoteGram-react/README.md

 * Follow some and your feed will be updated.
 * Further functionality is in progress!

+It is still only basic functionality right now, will be added more shortly.
+Due to be added; ability to upload new quotes.

 # Technologies used
 * React
 * React router